Roatán: Islanders

 The English-speaking people who have been established in Northern Honduras (specifically, the Bay Islands) since the early 19th century are chiefly of European and British-Afro-Caribbean descent and are called "Islanders" or "caracoles" (snails).
+People from the Honduran Bay Islands are culturally different from Hondurans living on the mainland because the islands are more connected to the English-speaking Caribbean.
+The two historic groups in Roatán came to the Bay Islands in the 1850s from the Cayman Islands.
+Both historic groups "Kriols" and "Caracoles" speak Bay Island English.
 They are called "caracoles" by Spanish-speaking Hondurans, a term deemed offensive by native Islanders who have a long-standing rivalry with Spanish-speaking Hondurans because of their differences in culture, language, beliefs and ideals.
 The region of the Bay Islands encompasses the three major islands of Roatán, Utila and Guanaja, the Hog Islands, as well as the smaller islands or cays.
 These people are also called "Islanders", especially locally.

 Over time, the form of English spoken by the Roatán Islanders has changed.
 The language differs mostly in morphology but also in pronunciation and accent and, to a lesser extent, in syntax and vocabulary, from the English spoken in other regions of the Commonwealth Caribbean, as evidenced by the usage of a wide variety of old standard English terms and words throughout the islands.
 They are similar enough to be mutually intelligible and understood throughout the entire Bay Islands.
 The language can also be learned, although it is not taught in the general sense, whilst the accent derives from the wide variety of expatriates living and working on the Islands from North America and Europe.